Market Efficient Portfolios in a Systemic Economy: Introduction

 \paragraph{Outline} The paper is organized as follows.
 Section \ref{sec:model} summarizes the asset price contagion model.
 Our main contributions start from Section \ref{sec:deviations}, where we define the quantitative measure of market efficiency, and identify key drivers of this measure such as the vector of banks' systemic significance.
 In Section \ref{sec:efficientholdings}, we characterize f-efficient allocations.
-Section \ref{sec:casestudies} provides case studies for a calibrated version of our model, which highlight the trade-off between diversification and diversity.
-Section \ref{sec:conclusion} concludes.
-All proofs are delegated to Appendix~\ref{app:proofs}.
+Section \ref{sec:casestudies} provides case studies for a calibrated version of our model, which highlight the trade-off between diversification and diversity. {\Red In Section \ref{sec:empirical}, we discuss empirical and policy implications of our study.} We conclude in Section \ref{sec:conclusion}.
+We delegate proofs of results stated in the main body to an Electronic Companion~(Part \ref{app:proofs}).
+We present additional discussions and supporting material in sections \ref{app:spectralradius}-\ref{app:liquidationstrategies} of the Companion.